cfu288/gpt3-medical-bias/README.md

 See `document_generator.py` to see how I generated mock medical history documents using OpenAI and the generated cohorts.
 Note that generating 10,000 documents cost approx ~$10 using the gpt-3-turbo model.

+The prompt attempts to have the model return the patient history as parsable JSON for easy analysis.
+This may influence the validity of the responses and the type of medical history returned.

 ## Analysis of generated documents (TODO)

 Things we will explore in the generated GPT medical history documents: